 Organization

-There are many paths to become a chief human resources officer that doesn’t require an HR background. .
-However, this article will focus on the traditional route to becoming a CHRO.
+Many paths are available to becoming a chief human resources officer that don’t require an HR background.
+However, the traditional route to becoming a CHRO is as follows.

-A CHRO’s career path typically begins with a bachelor’s degree and will later require extensive education.
-A Master of Business Administration (MBA) or a Master of Science or Arts in human resources or a related field can help you land in the CHRO seat.
+A CHRO’s career path typically begins with a bachelor’s degree.
+Eventually, you may also choose to pursue a Master of Business Administration (MBA) or a business master's degree in human resources or a related field.

 The typical progression for jobs in human resources follows:

-HR specialist: Role with a specific area of responsibility, such as benefits or employee engagement
+HR specialist: A role with a specific area of responsibility, such as benefits or employee engagement

-HR director: A higher-level from a manager has a more strategic role while overseeing the others on the HR team
+HR director: A position that has a more strategic role than a manager while overseeing the others on the HR team

-Of course, working your way up within human resources isn’t the only way to gain relevant experience.
+Working your way up within HR isn’t the only way to gain relevant experience.
 Taking on leadership roles and volunteering for people-related projects can also help you gain the necessary skills in people management.

-While CHRO is a growing opportunity, many organizations still don’t have an HR leader at the C-suite level.
-To be hired as a CHRO, you’ll need to demonstrate understanding outside of training and benefits like leadership, business operations and strategy.
-Taking coursework in financial operations or business analysis, can help enhance your resume and show understanding in the levers that make a business successful.
+While CHRO is a growing opportunity, many organizations still lack an HR leader at the C-suite level.
+To be hired as a CHRO, you’ll need to demonstrate an understanding of areas outside of training and benefits like leadership, business operations, and strategy.
+Coursework in financial operations or business analysis can help enhance your resume and show an understanding of the levers that make a business successful.

 Data literacy